keithokeans/PythonProject_01/README.md

 4. ## Running the Test
 1. Open the Jupyter Notebook (`Project1_Group5.ipynb`)
+2. Run the first cell to import necessary libraries (Pandas, NumPy).
-2. Run the first few cells to load the dataset (`vgsales.csv`).
+3. Run the second cell to load the dataset (vgsales.csv).
-3. Follow the transformations performed to analyze pre- and post-2005 sales trends.
+4. The next steps will process the data including filtering video game sales data by year, computing the average sales before and after 2005, creating a new column that labels records as “pre-2005” or “post-2005”.
+5. Run all cells to complete the analysis.

 ### Breakdown of Tests
 - The script checks whether **average sales before 2005** and **after 2005** are significantly different.